jurisv/WebRTC/readme.md

 ## Overview
 So you want to do peer-to-peer audio and video calls.

+Your thinking WebRTC is the way to go.
+We agree.

+However, WebRTC with more than two people can get complicated.

+But don't worry.

-What you might not be aware of is that there are a lot of behind the scenes optimizations that are taken care of by using the <a href="http://tokbox.com/" target="_new">TokBox</a> services.
+All that complexity of the behind the scenes optimizations for multi-node video streams are taken care of by using the <a href="http://tokbox.com/" target="_new">TokBox</a> services.

-You also want an extensible web framework that ties into your enterprise strategy.
+You'll also want an extensible web framework that ties into your enterprise strategy.
 This is where <a href="http://www.sencha.com/" target="_new">Sencha ExtJs</a> excels.

 Finally you would like something that can handle data in real-time in both directions.
 You want to make a change locally and have your change is replicated to all connected clients.